ariard/lightning-rfc/13-offer-encoding.md

   - otherwise:
     - MUST NOT set `amount`
   - if there was a corresponding offer, and the offer contained `recurrence`:
-    - MUST set `invrequest_recurrence` `index` to 0 for the first invoice request, and increment it for each successful invoice paid.
+    - MUST set `recurrence` `index` to 0 for the first invoice request, and increment it for each successful invoice paid.
     - MUST use the same `payer_key` for all recurring payments of this offer.
   - otherwise:
-    - MUST NOT set `invrequest_recurrence`.
+    - MUST NOT set `recurrence`.
-  - if the invrequest is for a partial or full refund for a previously-paid
+  - if the invoice_request is for a partial or full refund for a previously-paid
     invoice:
     - SHOULD set `refunded_payment_hash` to the `payment_hash` of that
       invoice.